 ESOC Working Paper 1: Employment Status and Support for Wartime Violence - Evidence from the Iraq War

-The unemployed are often inculpated in the production of violence during conflict.
-A simple yet common argument describes these individuals as disaffected and inclined to perpetrate effectively motivated violence.
-A second holds that they are drawn to violent political organizations for lack of better outside options.
-Yet, evidence in support of a general positive relationship between unemployment and violence during conflict is not established.
-Drawing from a large body of psychological research, I argue that a basic but important relationship has been overlooked: Loss of employment, rather than rendering individuals angry, increases feelings of depression, anxiety, helplessness, and belief in the power of others.
-Members of this segment of society are more likely than most to reject the use of violence.
-Drawing on previously unreleased data from a major, multi-million dollar survey effort carried out during the Iraq war, I uncover evidence that psychological findings carry to conflict settings: unemployed Iraqis were consistently less optimistic than other citizens; displayed diminished perceptions of efficacy; and were much less likely to support the use of violence against Coalition forces.
+The unemployed are often inculpated in violence production during state-state conﬂict.
+A common argument describes these individuals as disaﬀected and inclined to perpetrate aﬀectively motivated violence.
+Another holds that they are drawn to violent political organizations for lack of outside opportunities.
+Yet, evidence supporting a general positive relationship between unemployment and wartime violence is not established.
+Following a large body of psychological research, I contend that loss of employment instead increases feelings of depression, anxiety and helplessness, with effects on perceptions of eﬃcacy and the desire for retribution.
+Contrary to conventional wisdom, unemployed members of war-torn societies are more likely to reject the use of violence.
+Drawing from a major, heretofore unreleased Iraq War survey dataset, I ﬁnd that unemployed Iraqis were consistently less optimistic than other citizens; displayed diminished perceptions of eﬃcacy; and were much less likely to support the use of violence against Coalition forces.